phlowers/mechaphlowers/README.md

     poetry install --with docs  # install documentation related dependencies poetry run poe doc

-# Using mechaphlowers

-    from mechaphlowers import welcome
-    welcome()

 # Testing in a browser via pyodide

 You may test your pyodide package using pyodide console in a browser.